Dry Eye Treatments: From Lipiflow to Punctal Plugs

 Medical therapy: Xiidra or Restasis

-- Prescribed medical treatment with anti-inflammatory medications, such as topical steroids, Xiidra, or Restasis, may lessen the chances that dry eye will progress to a more severe form.
+- Prescribed medical treatment with anti-inflammatory medications, such as topical steroids, Xiidra, or Restasis, may lessen the chances that DES will progress to a more severe form.
 Xiidra is a promising new medication for the treatment of DES.

 - It is speculated that chronic inflammation leads to decreased tear film production and eye irritation.
-Medical therapy for dry eye acts to decrease the inflammation on the surface of the eye and help your body to produce better tears.
+Medical therapy acts to decrease the inflammation on the surface of the eye and help your body to produce better tears.